gvillegasc/githubapp/README.md

 ### Usage

-Next to download depedencies you have to have an android emulator or ios emulator and execute the following command.
+Next to download dependencies you have to have an android emulator or ios emulator and execute the following command.

 ```bash
 flutter run